 The MDOT is advancing multiple plans and programs which include freight projects in various stages of development from concept to construction.
-These projects include highway improvements, maintenance, capacity expansion, and operational projects such as Intelligent Transportation Systems (ITS) and Transportation System Management Operations (TSMO) applications.
+These projects include highway, port, air and rail improvements, maintenance, capacity expansion, and operational projects such as Intelligent Transportation Systems (ITS) and Transportation System Management Operations (TSMO) applications.
 The highway projects help improve safety, protect roadways from truck damage, improve access and mobility for freight vehicles, and help increase safe havens for truck drivers to obtain required rest.
 Investments in landside improvements and harbor dredging at the Port of Baltimore keep the inbound and outbound supply chains flowing.
 Partnerships with short line, switching, and Class I railroads are beneficial for increasing capacity and improving operations to provide alternatives for Maryland shippers.

-Public Partnerships and Megaprojects Propel Movement of Goods into the Future
+Public-Private Partnerships and Megaprojects Propel Movement of Goods into the Future

 The Port of Baltimore and the entire supply chain network will continue to benefit from key partnerships with the private sector that support essential goods movement.
 The P3 agreement with Ports America Chesapeake continues to solidify the Port's position as Maryland's economic engine.
-Work is progressing on a second 50-foot berth that will allow the Port to accommodate two massive ships at the same time.
-That berth, and four additional supersized cranes, are expected to be operational in FY 2022.
-Together, with support from USDOT, CSX Transportation and the MDOT Maryland Port Administration will be reconstructing the 125-year old Howard Street Tunnel and improving the vertical clearance at 22 bridges between Baltimore and Philadelphia to create a double-stack rail corridor to and from the Port of Baltimore and the entire East Coast.
+Work was completed in 2021 on a second 50-foot berth that will allow the Port to accommodate two massive ships at the same time.
+That berth, and four additional supersized cranes, are now operational.
+Together, with support from USDOT and CSX Transportation, the Maryland Port Administration continues reconstruction of the 125-year old Howard Street Tunnel and improving the vertical clearance at 22 bridges between Baltimore and Philadelphia to create a double-stack rail corridor to and from the Port of Baltimore and the entire East Coast.
 This project will unlock immeasurable potential for Maryland's freight rail network and increase Baltimore's already well-positioned reach into the American heartland.

-The MDOT is updating the Maryland Freight Plan that contains specific policy recommendations and provides guidance for development of freight programs at the Port, on rails, highways, and in the air.
-MDOT will partner again with carriers, shippers, and freight network users to update the strategy so it continues to work for the entire transportation system and the state as a whole.
+MDOT completed an update to Maryland Freight Plan in November 2022 that contains specific policy recommendations and provides guidance for development of freight programs at the Port, on rails, highways, and in the air.
+MDOT will partner with carriers, shippers, and freight network users to implement the plan strategies so they continue to work for the entire transportation system and the state as a whole.
 The Plan is a statewide guide for selecting multimodal transportation projects that impact freight.
 This is important for State funding priorities and to help Maryland's ability to meet the national freight goals and requirements established in federal surface transportation authorizations.
 The Freight Plan vision is that "Freight travels freely and safely through a modern, resilient, and interconnected multimodal network contributing to sustainable economic viability and growth for Maryland businesses and communities.
-We have also revamped our State Freight Advisory Committee to ensure that we work with all of our stakeholders on freight projects, policies and programs.
+We continue to work with our State Freight Advisory Committee to ensure that we work with all of our stakeholders on freight projects, policies and programs.